Biden administration eases Trump-era solar tariffs but doesn't end them | Headlines

 Biden administration eases Trump-era solar tariffs but doesn't end them

-The decision represents a balancing act by the Biden administration to meet the demands of two important political constituencies: union labor, which supports import restrictions to protect domestic jobs, and clean energy developers keen to access cheap overseas supplies.
-The four-year extension of the tariff exempts bifacial panels which can generate electricity on both sides and are favored by large scale developers, according to a senior administration official.
+The decision represented a balancing act by the Biden administration to meet the demands of two important political constituencies: union labor, which supports import restrictions to protect domestic jobs, and clean energy developers keen to access cheap overseas supplies.
+The four-year extension of the tariff exempts so-called bifacial panels, which can generate electricity on both sides and are favored by large scale developers, according to a senior administration official.

-U.S. President Joe Biden on Friday extended Trump-era tariffs on imported solar energy equipment by four years, but in a major concession to the renewable energy industry he eased the terms to exclude a panel technology dominant among big U.S. projects.
-The decision represents a balancing act by the Biden administration to meet the demands of two important political constituencies: union labor, which supports import restrictions to protect domestic jobs, and clean energy developers keen to access cheap overseas supplies.
+U.S. President Joe Biden extended Trump-era tariffs on imported solar energy equipment by four years on Friday, but in a major concession to installers he also eased the terms to exclude a panel technology dominant among big U.S. projects.
+The decision represented a balancing act by the Biden administration to meet the demands of two important political constituencies: union labor, which supports import restrictions to protect domestic jobs, and clean energy developers keen to access cheap overseas supplies.

-The four-year extension of the tariff exempts bifacial panels which can generate electricity on both sides and are favored by large scale developers, according to a senior administration official.
-The technology was nascent when the tariffs were first imposed by Trump but it is now used in most large solar facilities.
-The extension also doubles the import quota on solar cells - the main components of panels - to 5 gigawatts, and opens a pathway for duty-free supply from neighboring Canada and Mexico
+The four-year extension of the tariff exempts so-called bifacial panels, which can generate electricity on both sides and are favored by large scale developers, according to a senior administration official.
+That technology was nascent when the tariffs were first imposed by Trump but it is now used in most large U.S. solar facilities.
+The extension also doubles the import quota on solar cells - the main components of panels - to 5 gigawatts, and opens a pathway for duty-free supply from neighboring Canada and Mexico.

+The American Clean Power Association, a renewable energy group represnting both installers and manufacturers, praised the administration's decision, calling it "a win for jobs and a win for the President's climate agenda."
+Former President Donald Trump imposed a four-year tariff regime on solar imports in 2018, using authority under section 201 of the 1974 trade act, in an effort to create manufacturing jobs in the U.S. solar sector.
+The tariffs started at 30% and declined to 15% in the final year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)